Katie Taylor: Taylor vs. Sharipova

 Taylor was next announced to be fighting Firuza Sharipova on 11 December 2021 at the M&S Bank Arena, Liverpool.
 Taylor defeated Sharipova via unanimous decision (98–92, 97–92, 96–93) to successfully defend her undisputed lightweight titles for the fifth time.

 Taylor vs. Serrano

 Taylor defended her undisputed lightweight titles against seven-division world champion Amanda Serrano on 30 April 2022 at Madison Square Garden.
 The fight was the first women's boxing match to headline Madison Square Garden, and was described as the 'biggest women's fight of all time' in the build up.
-Taylor retained her titles with a split decision points verdict of 94–96 in favour of Serrano, and 97–93, and 96–93 in favour of Taylor.
-The bout was named Fight of the Year by Sports Illustrated.
+Despite being badly hurt in the fifth round, Taylor rallied to retain her titles with a split decision victory (94–96, 97–93, and 96–93).
+The bout was named Fight of the Year by Sports Illustrated and Event of the Year by The Ring.